Hardware Reviews

 Currently flightsimparts.eu has a Display Driver Board under development which will act as interface between PoKeys cards and 7 segment displays.

-which allows users to interface cockpit controls simple and straight forward to FSUIPC and SIOC.
+The most of flexibility is provided by the Ethernet version, PoKeys56E®.
+The device can easily connected to the Flight Simulator network and the controlling software can run on any PC in the network.
+This makes interfacing extremely easy and independent of a certain PC in the network.
+After some test of PoKeys56E® I decided to develop a application which allows users to interface cockpit controls simple and straight forward to FSUIPC and SIOC.
 After some weeks of coding and testing I'm feeling comfortable to release the first version for test purposes to the community.
 The application is called FSSymphony and provided as Freeware.

 FSSymphony

-FSSymphony 1.5.3 was released today.
+FSSymphony 2.0 was released today.
 If your are interested in getting a free copy please write a mail to: contact@flying-the-winglets.de.
 For the the user's manual click here: FSSymphony User's Manual

-Overview FSSymphony V1.5
+Overview FSSymphony V2.0

-The program acts as smart interface between the Microsoft® Flight Simulator (FS2004 and FSX), FSUIPC and the PoKeys56E® Ethernet interface.
-For cockpit builders with no programming experience FSSymphony provides all relevant standard FS Controls in a drop down list and lets them quickly and easily assign to the appropriate inputs and outputs.
 The program can also act as bridge to the SIOC programming language.
-Each of the PoKeys56E® digital inputs, outputs, analog inputs and encoders can be assigned to a SIOC variable.
-This gives cockpit builders a maximum of flexibility and the opportunity to interface none standard FS controls and own SIOC scripts to the PoKeys56E® interface.
-It also opens the access to the offsets of Project Magenta or IFly, to name just two.
+Each of the PoKeys56E ® digital inputs, outputs, analog inputs, and encoders can be assigned to a SIOC variable.
+This gives cockpit builders a maximum of flexibility and the opportunity to interface SIOC scripts to the PoKeys56E ® interface.

 FSSymphony supports the full range of the PoKeys56E® input / output pins.
 For each of the PoKeys56E® I/O pins the user can individually determine whether it should act either as digital input or output.